royaltm/node-zmq-raft/PROTO.md

 The 12-byte `reqid` is constructed as follows:

-- 4-byte value representing the seconds since the Unix epoch (most significant byte first)
+- 4-byte value representing the seconds since the Unix epoch (most significant byte first),
-- 3-byte machine identifier
+- 3-byte machine identifier,
 - 2-byte process id,
 - 3-byte counter, starting with a random value.